 - To access your Pinterest tag base code, go to the Ads dropdown at the top of your account and select Conversion tracking from the dropdown.

 - Select Create tag.
 You only need one tag/base code across your entire website.

 - Name your tag.
 You can change the name of this tag later without having to modify your website's code.

 - Click Generate code.

 - Insert the code on your website between the tags in HTML on your site.
-We recommend you add the Pinterest tag once on every page on your site, but it is required whereever you add event code.
+We recommend you add the Pinterest tag once on every page on your site, but it is required wherever you add event code.
 You’ll want to loop in your web developer as this step is technical.

 After you add the base code to your website, check back in the Pinterest tag dashboard after to make sure the events are firing.
 Usually the status updates within 3 hours, but occasionally there may be a longer delay.
 You’ll see the status under the column Verification Status as either Verified or Unverified.